student0Zero/Individual-Formative-Assignment/README.md

 Describe how DALL-E was used for image generation, including examples of successes and challenges.
 **Guidance:** Specifically mention how you used DALL-E for image generation and the impact this had on your design process.

+### ahrefs
+I used this site to generate fake bios for the site.
+The site uses AI to generate social media bios based on keywords.
+The site worked really well and i think with more detailed keywords, the results could have been more detailed.

 ## Features Implementation

 ### Core Features (Must-Haves)